 The Ridgeway Reporting Project

-Investigative Reporting Supported by Solitary Watch and the Vital Projects Fund
+Investigative Reporting by Incarcerated Journalists, Supported by Solitary Watch and the Vital Projects Fund

-At the end of 2022, Solitary Watch announced that it is accepting proposals for the Ridgeway Reporting Project, which will award grants to incarcerated and formerly incarcerated journalists.
-The project will fund work in all media for publication in outlets nationwide, with the goal of expanding public awareness and understanding of solitary confinement and other dangerous or inhumane conditions of confinement in U.S. federal and state prisons, local and tribal jails, immigration detention centers, and juvenile facilities.
-Through the generosity of the Vital Projects Fund and the James Ridgeway Memorial Fund, Solitary Watch will be awarding grants ranging from $500 to $2,500.
-The deadline for submissions is January 15, 2023.
+At the end of 2022, Solitary Watch began accepting proposals for the Ridgeway Reporting Project, designed to award grants and provide technical support to incarcerated and formerly incarcerated journalists.
+The project funded work in all media for publication in outlets nationwide, with the goal of expanding public awareness and understanding of solitary confinement and other dangerous or inhumane conditions of confinement in U.S. federal and state prisons, local and tribal jails, immigration detention centers, and juvenile facilities.
+It is made possible through the generosity of the Vital Projects Fund and the James Ridgeway Memorial Fund.

 While it contains more than two million people—a population larger than all but four U.S. cities—the American carceral system has been kept largely off-limits to the public and the press.
 Barbaric and unconstitutional living conditions, deadly neglect, and routine brutality are widespread, yet receive minimal attention.
 Solitary confinement, which functions as a prison within a prison, has been particularly difficult to access.
 The Ridgeway Reporting Project aims to expose this world from the inside out, and honors the late James Ridgeway (1936-2021), veteran investigative journalist and founder of Solitary Watch.